The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Car travel in Spain is easy, with a good network of autovias (A) and autopistas (AP).
 The latter were toll roads until 2020 when many (but not all) became toll-free.

-Touring Spain by car in rural and mountainous areas can take longer than you think although the standard of non-motorway roads in rural areas is generally good.
-Allow time to get off the beaten track and experience the real Spain as you tour this fabulous country.
+Touring Spain by car in rural and mountainous areas can take longer than you think, although the standard of non-motorway roads in rural areas is generally good.
+Allow time to get off the beaten track and experience the real Spain on your Andalusia road trip.

 • You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from Spain.